devGenie/miniature/README.md

 ./client -config=/etc/miniature/config.yml
 ```

 `-config` is used to specify the path to the  client configuration file.
 If this command line switch is not provided, the client will use the default path which is `/etc/miniature/config.yml`.
-The config file takes the following shape:
+The config file looks like an example below:

 ```
 serveraddress: 172.2.2.2